CollaFuse: Collaborative Diffusion Models: Experiment

+To evaluate \texttt{CollaFuse} under more realistic conditions, we extended our experimental setup beyond IID data partitions.
+While CIFAR-10 and Awa2 were uniformly split among clients, the CelebA dataset was distributed non-IID with respect to semantic attributes (\Cref{fig:cleba_data_distribution}).
+Each client thus specialized in distinct attribute combinations (e.g., hair color, facial traits, or accessories), reflecting natural data heterogeneity often observed in federated or collaborative learning scenarios.

 \textbf{Training Parameters:} Our training protocol employs a learning rate of 0.001, a batch size of 8, and $T=1000$ timesteps.
-Each client holds 10,000 / 10,000 / 6,717 training images and 2,000 / 2,000 / 746 test images (hold-out dataset) w.r.t the different datasets CIFAR-10 / CelebA / Awa2.
+Each client holds 10,000 / 56,870-123,908 / 6,717 training images and 2,000 / 6,319-13,768 / 746 test images (hold-out dataset) w.r.t the different datasets CIFAR-10 / CelebA / Awa2.
+For CelebA, the attribute-based non-IID split is overlapping rather than a disjoint partition: because each image carries multiple binary attributes, an image can be assigned to more than one client's attribute band, so the per-client counts sum to more than the dataset size.
 The experiments were conducted utilizing 11 NVIDIA A100-SXM4-80GB for computational processing.

-\textbf{Evaluation Metrics:} To assess the quality of the generated images, we calculate the common \textit{Fréchet Inception Distance} (FID)~\cite{NIPS2017_8a1d6947} and the \textit{Fréchet CLIP Distance} (FCD) between the test dataset and generated images from each client.
+\textbf{Evaluation Metrics:} To assess the quality of the generated images, we calculate the common \textit{Fréchet Inception Distance} (FID)~\citep{NIPS2017_8a1d6947} and the \textit{Fréchet CLIP Distance} (FCD) between the test dataset and generated images from each client.
 We differentiate between images generated by clients from pure Gaussian noise ($t_\zeta = 1000$), and images generated based on the server image at the cut point.
 All metrics are computed on the implementations provided by~\citet{parmar2021cleanfid} to ensure stable and comparable evaluation results.
 For both metrics, lower values indicate better approximation of the training distribution and improved image quality.

 As we are interested in the performance of \texttt{CollaFuse}, we calculate the image fidelity across the set of clients to compare the performance for different values of $t_\zeta$.
 Furthermore, we calculate the fidelity between the partially diffused images at the cut point $t_\zeta$ and the original images of the clients to assess the information disclosed to the server.
+We use this as a \emph{proxy for the visual and distributional similarity} between the server-side intermediate outputs and real images, rather than as a privacy metric: a high FID/FCD indicates that server outputs are visually dissimilar from real data, but does not by itself bound membership, reconstruction, or attribute leakage.
+We complement it with the dedicated attribute-inference and inversion experiments in \cref{sec:results}, which assess leakage directly.